 Read more about HIP summer job opportunities at https://www.hip.fi/jobs-vacancies/summer-jobs/summer-jobs-at-cern/

 In this work, the student will have chance to study how to parallelize the DNN training algorithms.
+We are also working on optimizing inference of these models, and the student can also contribute on this side of the research.
 In addition, students will do empirical evaluations of the parallel algorithms on supercomputers.
 As a result, the student can identify the advantage and disadvantage of developing a general optimal parallel algorithm which paves the way for further research in parallelizing programs.
-The real-world applications can be considered are Natural language processing, Computer Vision, etc. The project can potentially be extended to either a Bachelor's or Master's Thesis project.
+The real-world applications that can be considered are Natural language processing, Computer Vision, etc. The project can potentially be extended to either a Bachelor's or Master's Thesis project.

 The Multi-Source Probabilistic Inference group works on statistical machine learning and artificial intelligence.
-We are looking for excellent candidates interested in fundamental research on approximate Bayesian inference (variational approximation, Hamiltonian Monte Carlo) or data-efficient learning (domain adaptation, data-efficient reinforcement learning, data integration).
-You can also suggest your own topic that relates to our main research themes.
+We are looking for excellent candidates interested in fundamental research on approximate Bayesian inference (variational approximation, Hamiltonian Monte Carlo, differential geometry in learning, differential geometry in learning) and their applications in complex models (deep neural networks, physical simulators).

-We expect you to have completed some advanced courses in machine learning (e.g., Bayesian Machine Learning or Advanced Course in Machine Learning) or statistics (e.g., Computational Statistic, Advanced Bayesian Inference) and to have strong interest in pursuing doctoral studies.
+We expect you to have completed some advanced courses in machine learning (e.g., Bayesian Machine Learning or Advanced Course in Machine Learning) or statistics (e.g., Computational Statistic, Advanced Bayesian Inference), and strong mathematical skills and familiarity with deep learning frameworks are considered as merits.
 Both computer science and statistics students are encouraged to apply, and the topic is suitable as a MSc thesis.

 Differentially private machine learning studies learning methods that can operate while guaranteeing privacy of the data subjects.
 We apply differential privacy in the context of various modern machine learning methods, including Bayesian methods, deep learning and federated learning.
 Depending on your background, the work will combine working on the mathematical theory of differential privacy, general methods development, implementation and application of the developed methods in different applications.
 The topic is suitable for a Master's thesis topic.